owldance/hootNAS/live-boot/btrfs-raid-persistence.md

 raid is as simple as mounting a single btrfs device in the raid, which means that `live-boot` does not need to be modified to support btrfs raid.

+CAVEAT: If there are multiple raid devices with a partition labeled "persistence", `live-boot` will try to mount them all and the raid will not mount correctly, therefore only one partition label "persistence" is allowed in a raid.

 This setup worked for a while until it suddently didn't any more, unfortunately it is not preciesly known when and why it stopped working.